 The survey is based on students' experience 15 months after graduation, which means it can provide a good understanding of graduate destinations and the next steps they take in the year after finishing their course.

 Key highlights from the GOS include:

 - 77% of Goldsmiths graduates in highly skilled work matching the UK average for all universities

-- 83% of Goldsmiths UK graduates think their current activity is meaningful (matching our comparator group benchmark)
+- 73% of Goldsmiths UK graduates think their current activity is meaningful

 Explore the Careers Service